bsarkr/Portfolio-Website/README.md

 ## Setup & Installation

-This Site is now LIVE
+This Site is now LIVE.
-Visit bilashsarkar.com to test it out and see what it can do!
+Visit [bilashsarkar.com](https://bilashsarkar.com) to test it out and see what it can do!

 Otherwise, you can view the source code and play around through the following installation: